acmert/parametric-ntt/README.md

 # Parametric NTT Hardware

-This repository provides baseline Verilog code for parametric NTT hardware.
+This repository provides the baseline version of Verilog code for parametric NTT hardware (will be available after our submission gets accepted).